Daremonic/payswitch-docs/features/merchant-controls/disputes.md

 ### 4. Accepting/Challenging a Dispute

-This feature is currently not present in Hyperswitch.
+This feature is currently not present in PaySwitcher.
 Request for this feature.